fengdachao/workenglish/episode26-36.md

 * I don't think we can go that low.
 * If you can buy more stock, I can offer you a bigger discount.
 * I will meet you halfway.

+##### Language for project management
+* We've got to complete on price.
+* We need to price our rivals out of the market.
+* We need to cornner the market.
+* We need to build good relationship with our customers.